willmorrison1/RVaggregator/README.md

 RVaggregator aims to ease aggregation of spatial data.
 Aggregation involves the coarsening of a high resolution dataset (raster) across a lower resolution raster or polygon(s).

-This can obviously be done in R/python/gdal etc but not an "all in one" solution.
+This can obviously be done in R/python/gdal etc but not an "all in one" and relatively fast solution.
 Here you can:
 - Define a flexible range of statistics (cf. e.g. gdal which has a finite number of pre-compiled functions - it  only had "sum" introduced in ~2019)
 - Input a range of datasets and the program will parallelise the processing for you
 - Output neat shapefiles/raster bricks.